seng438-winter-2022/seng438-a3-R41Ryan/Assignment3-ReportTemplate.md

 | Requirements | Easier to plan.
 Easier to design tests. | Easier to miss sections of code |
 # 8 A discussion on how the team work/effort was divided and managed

 Every member had some part in each step specified in the instructions portion of the assignment.
-The team work/effort was divided based on the 2 classes; That is, for each instruction, one team worked on DataUtilities while the other team worked on Range.
+The team work/effort was divided based on the 2 classes, for each instruction one team worked on DataUtilities while the other team worked on Range.
+These 2 teams then developed manual data flow tests and expanded the junit test suite to increase coverage across each class to the requirements specified in the assignment outline.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab